CurtisMac/webbuilderz/src/data/content/legal/acceptable-use-policy.md

 We will determine, in our discretion, whether there has been a breach of this acceptable use policy through your use of our site.
 When a breach of this policy has occurred, we may take such action as we deem appropriate.

-Failure to comply with this acceptable use policy constitutes a material breach of the terms of use \[INSERT AS LINK TO TERMS OF USE] upon which you are permitted to use our site, and may result in our taking all or any of the following actions:
+Failure to comply with this acceptable use policy constitutes a material breach of the [terms of use](/terms-of-use) upon which you are permitted to use our site, and may result in our taking all or any of the following actions:

 ·	Immediate, temporary or permanent withdrawal of your right to use our site.